websights

 The electromagnetic radiation emitted by the sun is also referred to as solar radiation.
 In Computational Fluid Dynamics (CFD), solar radiation acts as an additional heat source.
 For some applications, such as thermal comfort studies, ignoring the solar radiation factor may impact the accuracy of the results.

-In such cases, SimScale has a solar radiation module, available in the Conjugate Heat Transfer v2.0 analysis type, under the global settings, as shown in Figure 1:
+In such cases, SimScale has a solar radiation module, available for the following analysis types, under the global settings, as shown in Figure 1:

 toggling on solar radiation in simscale cht v2.0

-Figure 1: The Solar Load toggle is under the global simulation settings for the CHT v2.0 analysis type.
+Figure 1: The Solar Load toggle is under the global simulation settings.

 The solar radiation settings are found under Solar calculator in the simulation tree.
 Two main settings are required in the setup: the Sun direction, and the Solar load definitions.
 We will go through the details below.